arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/EC2/README.md

 You can launch or start instances in a placement group, which determines how instances are placed on the underlying hardware.
 When you create a placement group, you specify one of the following strategies for the group:

-* Cluster – clusters instances into a low-latency group in a single Availability Zone.
+* Cluster – cluster instances into a single Availability Zone.
+  * case: low network low-latency & high throughput
-* Spread – spreads instances across underlying hardware and can spread in multiple Availability Zones.
+* Spread – spread instances across underlying hardware.
+Can span multiple Availability Zones.
+  * case: individual critical EC2 instances
-* Partition – spreads instances across logical partitions, ensuring that instances in one partition do not share underlying hardware with instances in other partitions.
+* Partition – spread instances across logical partitions, ensuring that instances in one partition do not share underlying hardware with instances in other partitions.
+Can span multiple Availability Zones.
+  * case: multiple EC2 instances, ex: HDFS/HBase/Cassandra

 Some notes about placement groups:
 * The name you specify for a placement group must be unique within your AWS account.
+* AWS recommends homogenous instances for clustered placement group
-* Only specific types of instances can be launched in a placement group.
+* Only specific types of instances can be launched in a placement group (Compute/memory/storage... optimized)
 * You can't merge placement groups.
 * You can't move an existing instance into a placement group.
 * If the exam refers to placement groups, without mentioning which type, it's most probably talking about the Cluster ones since those are the old ones.